aesadin/Baker.Solutions/README.md

 # Pierre's Bakery

-#### _An online ordering system_
+#### _An organizational tool for the owner of Pierre's Bakery_

 #### By _**Allison Sadin**_
-#### Date 07/17/2020
+#### Date 07/24/2020

 <br>

 ## **DESCRIPTION**

-This application will allow the user to order a number of either pastry items or bread.
-The application will return the total cost of the user's order to them in the console.
+This application will allow the user to create a list of orders and save them in an organized fashion within the vendors information.

 <br>